 Bars and lounges in the Disneyland Paris hotels are typically open late, and many offer exceptional ambiance for a nightcap after the park closes.
 Consult our Guide to Drinking at Disneyland Paris for specific recommendations.

 Big Thunder Mountain Railroad breaks down a lot.
 On our recent trip, it did not open with the park on multiple locations, leading to gridlock and confusion from rope drop crowds.
-Due to this, we recommend rope dropping the FastPass kiosk for Big Thunder, and doing so via Adventureland (to bypass the potential gridlock).
+Due to this, we recommend rope dropping Big Thunder, and doing so via Adventureland (to bypass the potential gridlock).

 Five Guys, located on the “back” side of Disney Village, serves the best counter service burger at Disneyland Paris.
 Don’t feel too badly about ordering a distinctly American meal in France–counter service food in the parks leaves much to be desired.